-During the cold weather, students may wear the navy-blue uniform cardigan sweater or the uniform school sweatshirt.
+During the cold weather, students may wear the navy blue uniform cardigan sweater or the uniform school sweatshirt.
 Other types of sweaters or sweatshirts may not be worn.
-Drama and BDMS sports team sweatshirts may be worn on dress down or school spirit days.
+BDMS Knights Intramural Club apparal may be worn on dress down or school spirit days.